Water / Wastewater / Water Services

-For all water or sewer emergencies, please call the City of Siloam Springs Water/Wastewater Department at 479-238-0921, or after-hours at 479-524-4118.
+For all water or sewer emergencies, please call the City of Siloam Springs Water/Wastewater Department at 479-238-0921, or after-hours at 479-524-4118, option one.
 Make sure to leave a message including your name, address, phone number, and a brief description of the problem.

 Please call the City of Siloam Springs before you call a plumber.
 If the problem is determined to be with the City sewer or water main we will correct it, and it will save you the cost of a plumber coming out unnecessarily.
 The City does not reimburse for plumbing expenses.